Bundled Up: Choosing a Pattern and Fabric for a Coat

 1. Choosing a pattern

 Before you begin your pattern hunt, take a minute to think about the type of coat (or coats, if you’re feeling ambitious) you need to add to your wardrobe this year, as well as how much of a sewing challenge you are looking for.
 Do you need something lighter weight for the days it’s closer to 40 degrees?
+Are you thinking of making a blazer?
 Or something extra warm for the days it dips below freezing?
 Does your coat need to go past your hips, or can it hit at the top of your pants?

 Whatever you’re looking for, there’s sure to be a pattern for your dream coat.
 Here are some of my favorites: